 For all of her designs and contact details visit her website www.annakoumoushi.com

 Anna Koumoushi is one of those people who had the courage to explore their passion and talent, parallel to her day job.
-A couple of years ago when she wasn’t sure whatever or not to go through with her jewellery and accessory making, some might have called her “scared”, I call her humble.
-In two years, not only she created her own collection, but a series of collections of different types of jewellery.
+A few years back when she wasn’t sure whatever or not to go through with her jewellery and accessory making, some might have called her “scared”, I call her humble.
+Since 2009, not only she created her own collection, but a series of collections of different types of jewellery.

 Although the list of products, colours and materials is long, she has managed to maintain her style.
 After I had met her I got her concept even more as it represents her completely: full of life, colour and creativity.

-Apart from the jewellery collection she has recently started making very well-priced accessories and gifts for Christenings and children’s birthdays like colourful head bands for little girls.
-She also has the brand “Made In Cyprus” with a collection of very nice totes, also beach bags, neoprene pouches and many more nice gift ideas.
+Apart from the jewellery collection she has started making very well-priced accessories and gifts for Christenings and children’s birthdays, like colourful head bands and hair clips for little girls, fluffy pom-pom garlands and her amazing wooden mobiles in many clever designs.
+She also has the brand “Made In Cyprus” with a collection of Cypriot stylish souvenirs featuring very nice soft canvas totes, embroidery pouches, beach bags, neoprene pouches and many more nice gift ideas.

 She now has her own space in Strovolos, a cute studio and a showroom of her work.
-She collaborates with other designers, her older sister being the first one, who is a furniture designer and you can see her collection there as well.
+She collaborates with other designers, her older sister Georgia Koumoushi, who is a furniture designer and you can see her collection there as well.
 Phanis Hadjianastasis is the author of the children’s book she also hosts “To Deltio Kairou tis Violetas” and Omiros Panagides is the designer of the very cool notebooks, under the name “Papernotes”.
-YianniFyork is the cypriot designer living in New York and he showcases his fork accessories for men and women.
-Very interesting work.
+YianniFyork is the Cypriot designer who leaves in New York and he showcases his fork accessories for men and women at Annas’s studio.
+Very interesting work I must say.
 Contact Anna at firstname.lastname@example.org & email@example.com or through her Facebook page for hours of operation and how to meet her.